Music Performance Major

 Music faculty bring to the program their expertise in:

-FAQs About The Music Performance Program
+FAQ About the Music Performance Program

 The cost to attend varies depending on a variety of factors, including semester of admission, student type, how many hours you take per semester, and rate type.
 Use the Texas A&M Tuition Calculator to get the best estimate of your tuition cost per semester.